grunk-dev/grunk/grunk/README.md

 ## io

-This directory contains the implementation of File I/O, that is reading and writing to a parametric file in the JSON format.
+This directory contains the implementation of File I/O, that is reading and writing to a parametric file.

 ## plugins